harshkhare/HMM-annotate-sequence/README.md

 # HMM-annotate-sequence

 These IPython notebooks provide a user friendly way to use Hidden Markov Models (HMMs) to annotate protein sequences based on sequence characteristics.
+Pomogranate package has been used to build HMM model (https://pomegranate.readthedocs.io/en/latest/HiddenMarkovModel.html)

 An HMM is trained using labeled training example sequences which can then be used to predict the labels for a new sequence.